 The Company has an incentive compensation clawback policy to ensure that incentive compensation is paid based on accurate financial and operating data, and the correct calculation of performance against incentive targets.
 It provides that in the event of a restatement of the financial or operating results of the Company or one of its business segments, the Company may seek recovery of incentive compensation that would not otherwise have been paid if the correct performance data had been used to determine the amount payable.
-A copy of the Company's clawback policy is available on the Company's website at www.weyerhaeuser.com under "Company" at the top of the page, "Investors," then under the "Governance" link, and then under "Governance Guidelines."
-Paper copies may be obtained by written request to Weyerhaeuser Company, Attention: Corporate Secretary, P.O.
+A copy of the Company's clawback policy is available on the Company's website at www.weyerhaeuser.com under "Investors" at the top of the page, then "Corporate Governance" and then under "Policies & Documents" Paper copies may be obtained by written request to Weyerhaeuser Company, Attention: Corporate Secretary, P.O.
 Box 9777, Federal Way, WA 98063-9777 or by email to CorporateSecretary@Weyerhaeuser.com.